pjmagee/wookieepedia-mediawiki-local/README.md

 Vector skin is hard-coded in `LocalSettings.php` for consistency; change there if you really need another skin.

 ## Removed Features
+## Map Pages and Interactive Maps

+By default, pages with content model `interactivemap` are filtered out before import to avoid errors (these require the Kartographer extension).
+If you want to import all map pages and enable interactive maps:

+1. Set `MW_ENABLE_MAPS=1` in the environment for the mediawiki service in `docker-compose.yml`.
+2. Kartographer will be installed automatically.
+3. All pages will be imported, but you may need to configure map services for full functionality.

+If you leave the default, map pages are skipped and the import will not fail.
+The filtering is done by `filter_maps.py` (bind-mounted), so switching the `MW_ENABLE_MAPS` value only requires a container restart (re-import if you removed `.imported`).
+No image rebuild is needed unless you add new extensions.

 Fast import, dump splitting, parallel import, read-only mode, file cache, search, gadgets, timed media, syntax highlight, minimal mode – all deleted to keep the stack lean.